 The Graduate Diploma in Textile Technology course is designed to prepare graduates for careers in the textile and allied industries.
-It also provides formal studies for graduates who are already employed in the textile industry.
+It also provides formal studies for graduates who already are employed in the textile industry.
 The normal requirement for admission to the course is a Bachelor degree or equivalent tertiary qualification.
-The following program, comprising both formal lectures and laboratory work, may be taken as a one year full-time course or two-year part-time course.
+The following program, comprising both formal lectures and laboratory work, may be taken as a one year full-time course (two sessions) or two-year part-time course (four sessions).

-Candidates wishing to specialise in the theory and practice of yarn and fabric technology (engineering/physics orientation) should undertake the optional subjects TEXT5301, TEXT5302, TEXT5401 and TEXT5402.
-Candidates wishing to specialise in the science and technology of textile dyeing and finishing (chemistry orientation) should undertake the optional subjects TEXT5501, TEXT5502, TEXT5601 and TEXT5602.
+Candidates wishing to specialise in the theory and practice of yarn and fabric technology (engineering/physics orientation) should undertake the optional subjects TEXT5301, TEXT5302, TEXT5401, and TEXT5402.
+Candidates wishing to specialise in the science and technology of textile dyeing and finishing (chemistry orientation) should undertake the optional subjects TEXT5501, TEXT5502, TEXT5601, and TEXT5602.

-HDW

-п L 44 CF

-S1 S2
+CP

-TEXT5001 Textile Technology
+TEXT5001 Textile Technology Dissertation 7.5

-Dissertation 1.5 1.5 7.5

-TEXT5003 1.5 1.5 7.5
+TEXT5003 Textile Technology 7.5

-TEXT5101 6 0 15
+TEXT5101 Fibre Science A 15.0

-TEXT5102 Fibre Science B 0 4 10
+TEXT5102 Fibre Science B 10.0

-TEXT5201 Textile Quality Control 0 2 5
+TEXT5201 Textile Quality Control 5.0

-Plus two ele ectives per session (averagi ing not less t han 9

-hours per se ession), selected from the f ollowing g:
+Two electives per session (averaging not less than 27 credit points per session) must be selected from the following:

-TEXT5301 Yarn Technology A 5 0 12.5
+TEXT5301 Yarn Technology A 12.5

-TEXT5302 Yarn Technology B 0 5 12.5
+TEXT5302 Yarn Technology B 12.5

-TEXT5401 Fabric Technology A 0 5 12.5
+TEXT5401 Fabric Technology A 12.5

-TEXT5402 Fabric Technology B 5 0 12.5
+TEXT5402 Fabric Technology B 12.5

-TEXT5501 Finishing Technology A 5 0 12.5
+TEXT5501 Finishing Technology A 12.5

-TEXT5502 Finishing Tecnology B 0 5 12.5
+TEXT5502 Finishing Technology B 12.5

-TEXT5601 Colour Science 4 0 10
+TEXT5601 Colour Science 10.0

-TEXT5602 Dyeing Technology 0 4 10
+TEXT5602 Dyeing Technology 10.0

+Total 140.0

-or an alternative as approved by the Head of
+An alternative approved by the Head of Department also may be devised.

-Department

-UNSW graduates who have done MATS9542 (4.952, 5.4222), CIVL2402 (8.240),MATS9530 (4.913), and/or CIVL4403 (8.440) must substitute other appropriate subjects approved by the Postgraduate Coordinator in the School of Materials Science and Engineering.